ajsanjoaquin/twitter-bias-challenge/README.md

 * Likelihood: We have demonstrated that denigration occurred in some images from Twitter.
 Given that some users in our dataset uploaded daily and the expected number of users in these communities will continue to rise given the growing base of Twitter users and creation of more diverse sub-communities within the groups we identified (e.x. more indigenous people pages from different states & continents), we expect that this harm will recur daily (x1.3).
 * Justification: We justify [in this section](#why-this-harm-is-dangerous) why this harm is dangerous and must be addressed by Twitter.
 While our methodology have clear limitations, we operationalized on the notion of sexual objectification to investigate our our perceived harm. (x1.25)
 * Clarity: We demonstrate the risk of harm through example Twitter images that are annotated by the Cropper and denigrated.
-We also provide a comprehensive list of limitations and provide suggestions that future research can address. (x1.25)
+We also provide a comprehensive list of limitations and provide suggestions that future research can address.
+Furthermore, we provide the notebook to reproduce our dataset and methodology.
+In the case where we manually collected data, we also provide [instructions from the last paragraph of this section](#methodology) on how to reproduce it. (x1.25)

 * Final Score: 20 * 1.2 * 1.4 * 1.1 * 1.3 * 1.25 * 1.25 = 75.075
 ## References